-Milligan College has traditionally been a residential college and continues to support the concept that community living as a part of the college experience complements the academic experience and contributes to a student's total development.
+Milligan College has traditionally been a residential college and continues to support the concept that community living as a part of college life complements the academic experience and contributes to a student's total development.
 Consequently, all students are expected to take room and board on campus.